Holbein Artist Colored Pencils

 Also, as mentioned above, they don’t do a very good job of blending and more than a couple of layers on top of each other result in a bit of a mess.
 While this is an obvious tradeoff that you have to have when it comes to softer leads, there are better options out there for those who enjoy blending.
 We did find that using certain thicker solvents can yield some interesting results.
 Specifically, these can almost behave like a watercolor pencil in how the solvent interacts with the pigment.
 With some practice, you may be able to take advantage of this and produce some really cool results.

 Packaging and Presentation – 4.5/5

-These colored pencils come in an attractive but simple cardboard box that consists of multiple racks for the pencils (the racks typically hold 50 pencils each).
+The Holbein Artist Colored Pencils come in an attractive but simple cardboard box that consists of multiple racks for the pencils (the racks typically hold 50 pencils each).
 There is a helpful chart located under the lid of the box that makes for easy identification.
 The pencils themselves have a very attractive outer shell that accurately matches the true color output of the pencil.
 The brand and color identification is stamped in gold on the side of each pencil.
+There is also a small gold circle towards the bottom that doesn’t really serve a purpose but looks nice.
 This all combines for a wonderful package that we really enjoy.

 Cost – 3/5

 These are extremely expensive pencils.
 There really isn’t any other way to put it.
 However, the high price comes in part due to the unique and exotic cores that you really can’t find with many other pencil brands.
 Also, other premium brands that cost quite a bit offer smaller sets for those who want to try them out without paying a huge asking price but Holbein doesn’t offer this.
 This really is a “total package” and those that can afford it will be gifted an abundant supply of colors to choose from.